-Wi-Fi Name This is the name of the DAP-1520's extended network.
-(SSID): The DAP-1520 will rebroadcast the uplink router's Internet connection under this SSID.
-You can also choose to make the SSID for the extended network the same as the SSID for the uplink network.
+Wi-Fi Name This is the name of the DAP-1610's extended network.

+(SSID): If using Wi-Fi, the DAP-1610 will rebroadcast the uplink router's Internet connection under this SSID.
+You may also manually set the SSID of the extended network.

 Security: Select the type of wireless security you wish to use for the extended network.
-Choose None, WEP, or WPA/WPA2
+Choose None or WPA/WPA2 Personal.

-Personal.